Warzoroog/The-Constitution-Of-India./Constitution Of The Republic Of  India.md

 Article 14 — Attorney General

-Role:Head of the Judicial Branch and chief legal officer.
+Role: Head of the Judicial Branch.

 Duties:Interpret the Constitution,Advise Congress,Ensure constitutional compliance.

-Appointment:

-Nominated by President, confirmed by Congress majority, 30‑day term.
+Appointment: Selected by the President, 30‑day term.

 Article 15 — Inactivity and Incompetence Standards